glasnt/talks/2019_09_PDPD.podium/slides.md

 We have `valueOf`, or `toString`

-After both operands are in their primative forms, we then have a choice --
+After both operands are in their primitive forms, we then have a choice --

 .ecma[Are either .bc[.bluef[`a`]] or .bc[.greenf[`b`]] a string?]